DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 ### GNPS and Cytoscape:
 - You will need to install Cytoscape version 3.4, http://www.cytoscape.org/

-## Running the Bioactive Molecular Networks workflow
+## Running the bioactive molecular networking workflow procedure
 NB: Template files for each steps are available in the folder TEMPLATE_FILE https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES

 ### The bioactive molecular networking workflow